Non-linear editing: The 1990s

 These issues were addressed by a small UK company, Eidos Interactive.
 Eidos chose the new ARM-based computers from the UK and implemented an editing system, launched in Europe in 1990 at the International Broadcasting Convention.
 Because it implemented its own compression software designed specifically for non-linear editing, the Eidos system had no requirement for JPEG hardware and was cheap to produce.
 The software could decode multiple video and audio streams at once for real-time effects at no extra cost.
 But most significantly, for the first time, it supported unlimited cheap removable storage.
 The Eidos Edit 1, Edit 2, and later Optima systems let the editor use any Eidos system, rather than being tied down to a particular one, and still keep his data secure.
 The Optima software editing system was closely tied to Acorn hardware, such that when Acorn ceased development of a successor to its Risc PC and discontinued its traditional operations in the late 1990s, it presented difficulties that Eidos's founder, Stephen Streater, attempted to overcome through an ultimately unsuccessful bid for various Acorn hardware and software technologies.
 Due to a corporate decision to focus on the games industry, Eidos discontinued the Optima system, and Streater left the company in 1999.

 In the early 1990s, a small American company called Data Translation took what it knew about coding and decoding pictures for the US military and large corporate clients and spent $12 million developing a desktop editor based on its proprietary compression algorithms and off-the-shelf parts.
 Their aim was to democratize the desktop and take some of Avid's market.
 In August 1993, Media 100 entered the market, providing would-be editors with a low-cost, high-quality platform.

 Around the same period, other competitors provided non-linear systems that required special hardware—typically cards added to the computer system.
 Fast Video Machine was a PC-based system that first came out as an offline system, and later became more online editing capable.
 The Imix video cube was also a contender for media production companies.
 The Imix Video Cube had a control surface with faders to allow mixing and shuttle control.
 Data Translation's Media 100 came with three different JPEG codecs for different types of graphics and many resolutions.
-DOS-based D/Vision Pro was released by TouchVision Systems, Inc. in the mid-1990s and worked with the Action Media II board.
+MS-DOS-based D/Vision Pro was released by TouchVision Systems in the mid-1990s and worked with the Action Media II board.
 These other companies caused tremendous downward market pressure on Avid.
 Avid was forced to continually offer lower-priced systems to compete with the Media 100 and other systems.